N Korea slams Bolton for ‘stupid’ remarks: KCNA

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-SEOUL: A senior North Korean official slammed US National Security Adviser John Bolton on Saturday, accusing him of making "stupid" comments on stalled denuclearisation talks and warning "nothing good" would come of them.
+SEOUL: A senior North Korean official slammed US National Security Advisor John Bolton on Saturday, accusing him of making “stupid” comments on stalled denuclearisation talks and warning “nothing good” would come of them.

-Bolton is the second, top ranking US politician to be criticised by Pyongyang in recent days, after it labelled Secretary of State Mike Pompeo as "reckless" on Thursday, demanding his removal from talks over the North’s banned nuclear programme.
+Bolton is the second, top ranking US politician to be criticised by Pyongyang in recent days, after it labelled Secretary of State Mike Pompeo as “reckless” Thursday, demanding his removal from talks over the North´s banned nuclear programme.

 Those comments came hours after the isolated state claimed to have tested a new kind of weapon.